xexpanderx/Fluxbox-themes/Zombie/README.md

 <b> Notes </b>

 The provided init file only works with the dev branch of Fluxbox.
-To use it for Fluxbox stable, remove the lines with "*.button.label*" and ".button.commands".
+To use it for Fluxbox stable, remove the lines with "\*.button.label.\*" and "\*.button.commands.\*".